LG unveils new soundbars with Dolby Atmos and Google Assistant

 “LG’s 2019 sound bars deliver amazing performance tuned in close partnership with Meridian Audio, with the convenience of smart AI connectivity,” Kim Dae-chul, head of LG Home Entertainment Company’s audio and video business, said in a statement.
 “The high-quality sound and versatility of our newest lineup takes home entertainment to a whole new level and satisfies a growing demand for premium soundbar solutions that provide impressive listening experiences, greater convenience, and stylish, modern aesthetics.”

 The SL10YG, SL9YG, and SL8YG will make their formal debuts at CES 2019.
 (The SL9G has already picked up a Best of Innovation honor at the 2019 CES Innovation Awards.)
-When they begin shipping sometime next year, LG says they’ll play nicely with accessories like LG’s Wireless Rear Speaker Kit, which adds right and left rear speakers.
+When they begin shipping sometime next year, the company says they’ll play nicely with accessories like LG’s Wireless Rear Speaker Kit, which adds right and left rear speakers.